 We like to think of ourselves as civilized.
 We’d never want to watch two creatures battling it out to the death.
 And it would true.
 We don’t want to see it.
 So why do we?
 Why do we turn on the news and watch as people oppress other people, playing out the dramas of the worst parts of the human condition?

 This post came about by two interactions.
 One was with my friend Brandon.
 When we were walking the track at Northeastern State University here in Tahlequah, Oklahoma, he asked me about my novel.
 And oh did I tell him.
 That’s one question you have to be careful of.
 Ask me about my writing and I’m going to talk incisively for about fifteen minutes straight.
 I’m sure he regretted the question after he asked.
 The other?
 It was from an exchange with a fellow blogger here on my website.
 They left a comment on my post about handling controversial topics in literature, Biting the Hand that Feeds Us: Handling Controversial Topics in Fiction, Art, and Life.
 Again I started rambling with this individual.
 I’m a relatively quiet person until you ask me to talk about literature, and then I’m annoyingly vocal.

 So why is it?
 Why do we love controversial topics on the news, in books, and at the movies?
-On the surface we might appear to be diabolical and love to feed off negative energy, and to an extent that might be true for some of us (I have a few exes who might fall into that category), but ultimately there’s more to it.
+On the surface we might appear to be diabolical and love to feed off negative energy, and to an extent that might be true for some of us, but ultimately there’s more to it.